Nelly Kamwelu

 Nelly Ahmadi Kamwelu (born 1993) is a Tanzanian model and beauty pageant titleholder who won the Miss Universe Tanzania and Miss Southern Africa International titles in 2011.She represented her country in Miss Universe 2011 in São Paulo, Brazil, Miss International 2011 in China, Miss Earth 2011 in Manila, Philippines, and Miss Tourism Queen International in China.

-She is her country's only beauty queen who has competed in four Grand Slam Pageants (Miss Universe, Miss International, Miss Earth and Miss Tourism Queen International) in one single year.
+She is her country's only beauty queen who has competed in four Grand Slam Pageants (Miss Universe, Miss International, Miss Earth and Miss Tourism Queen International) in a single year.

 Biography

-Kamwelu was born to a Tanzanian Father and a Russian Mother.
-She started participating in regional beauty contests in 2008 and finally ended up as a second runner-up in Miss Ilala 2008 after which she was able to participate in Miss Tanzania the same year but was unplaced.
+Kamwelu was born to a Tanzanian father and a Russian mother.
+She started participating in regional beauty contests in 2008 and finally ended up as the second runner-up in Miss Ilala 2008 after which she participated in Miss Tanzania the same year but was unplaced.

-She also represented Tanzania in Miss International 2011 which was held in China and Miss Earth 2011 in Manila, Philippines but did not place in both.
+She also represented Tanzania in Miss International 2011 which was held in China and Miss Earth 2011 in Manila, Philippines but did not place in either.

 Finally she represented her country in Miss Tourism Queen International 2011 which was held in Xi'an, China where she ended up as the 4th runner up.